bahern82/interactive_dashboard/README.md

 ## Functionality/Design

 ### Wireframe
 A wireframe was designed to visualise development needs.
+The priority of this project was to look good on large and extra large screens.

 ![Top 4 statistics](mockups/big_mockup.JPG)